cyndilopez/high-spot-mixtape-changes/README.md

 In the above example, a playlist is created with "song_ids" that include the song with id of "2" and user with id of "2".

+*Error handling* - If a song id or user id provided do not exist in the mixtapes JSON, a message "Skipping add playlist with song ids $song_ids and user id $user_id will be printed to standard output

 The **update** action adds an existing song to an existing should be in the following format:

 ```